Employment & Retention Services - Self-Employment

 Journal Entry

-When implementing a sanction related Self-Employment participation, or any related activity, the EC Supervisor or lead must document in Journal Detail page that the reason for the sanction was related to Self-Employment, or a related activity.
+When implementing a sanction related Self-Employment participation, or any related activity, the EC Employment Program Supervisor (EPS) or lLead must document in the Journal Detail page that the reason for the sanction was is related to Self-Employment, or a related activity.

 Note: A WTW Curing Sanction Plan cannot be signed to include Self-Employment activity if the reason for the sanction was due to not meeting the calculated hours requirement, or due to not complying with the concurrent activity requirement after the one-year grace period.